It’s getting to the finish line for the $100 Room Challenge and this week I created Outdoor Wall Art for my patio space.

 I saw deck rail spindles, 42 inches long and 2X2 in size.
 If I cut each one down to 36 inches I can use them as the vertical posts and about 28 inches in between for horizontal pieces in between the verticals.
 This will be my support for the entire project.

-Then they had long thin pieces of wood that was labeled fill-it wood on the shelf but on the wood itself it was labelled lathe.
+Then they had long thin pieces of wood that were labeled fill-it wood on the shelf but on the wood itself it was labeled lathe.
 I don’t know exactly which name is correct but it did look just like the lathe that used to be under plaster walls.
 So I will call it that.

-This lathe was thin, a couple inches wide and in 8 foot lengths.
+This lathe was thin, a couple of inches wide, and in 8-foot lengths.
 Some of the pieces were pretty curved so try to pick the straightest ones you can.
 This is the wood I used to create the starburst design.

 First I cut three spindles to 36 inches each.
 These will be my vertical supports.